micktwomey/nix-flake-ec2-instance-selector/README.md

 - [Nix Flakes: an Introduction](https://xeiaso.net/blog/nix-flakes-1-2022-02-21) was a useful guide
 - Start with `pkgs.lib.fakeSha256` for both the `hash` and the `vendorHash`, this allows Nix to fetch the go sources and tell you the correct SHA
 - Used [flake-compat](https://github.com/edolstra/flake-compat) to provide a compatibility default.nix so I didn't need to update how I include the package in my home-manager (I haven't switched to flakes)
-- I had to rename the build command from `cmd` to `ec2-instance-selector`.
-I'm not sure `postInstall` is the best way to do this.
+- I had to rename the built binary from `cmd` to `ec2-instance-selector`.
+I'm not sure `postInstall` is the most idiomatic way to do this.